lucatume/wp-browser/docs/contributing.md

 feels something is amiss.

  ### Requesting new features
- I've not used all the tools, environments and possible setups wp-browser could cover.
+ I've not used all the tools, environments and possible setups wp-browser could be used in.
  If you feel wp-browser is missing a feature open an issue and try to provide as many details as possible:
  * What  problem would the new feature solve?
  * Is it possible to do what you would like the new feature to do with the existing API?